Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Mitigation Strategies

 \section{Mitigation Strategies}

-We argue that targeted mitigations should not be just Tesla-specific but represent baseline security measures that should be integrated across all connected vehicles employing cellular connectivity.
-However, implementing and validating these mitigations demands low-level access to each vehicle’s TCU and modem, which is typically restricted to manufacturers.
+We argue that mitigations should represent a security baseline that should be integrated across all connected vehicles (not Tesla-specific).
+However, implementing and validating these mitigations demands low-level access to each vehicle’s TCU and modem, which is typically \textit{restricted to manufacturers}.

 \textbf{IMSI Catching.} To address this, the vehicle should suppress permanent identifier transmission unless mutual authentication with a trusted PLMN is confirmed.
 It should not respond to any messages on networks that fail validation checks during early radio procedures.
 Support for randomized GUTI reallocation and identity protection mechanisms could be incorporated.
 Encryption-based obfuscation and strict timer-based reallocation of temporary identifiers can help against tracking too.
 However, since radical design modifications are difficult to adopt, we believe it is reasonable for the vehicles to upgrade and leverage by default a 5G Standalone connectivity that provides stronger security guarantees through the support of SUCI~\cite{3gpp.23.003}, though 5G coverage limitations could pose a problem.
 In such a scenario, LTE can serve as a fallback.